 To preserve the generality of solution (\ref{vort-sol}), we shall not, at this stage of analysis, classify flows into particular categories, such as rolls, streaks, hairpins and stationary or travelling waves though these dynamic flow features are basic building blocks for complex flow fields at large Reynolds number.
-The initiation, sustainment and diversification of these definite details must be history-dependent and scale-specific at least during the early phase of flow evolution.
+The process of initiation, sustainment and diversification must be history-dependent and scale-specific, at least during the early phase of flow evolution.

 Given entry data (\ref{ic}), the magnitude and distribution of the input vorticity $\omega_e$ determines the subsequent dynamic flow development.
 In general, a characteristic velocity at every axial location throughout the pipe prior to transition must be the function of entry velocity $\bfu_e$.
 As the local flow is in evolution, the local velocity is evolving and hence cannot be constant.
 In the present paper, we define the Reynolds number as